Scottish tourist seriously injured in hospital after Rome explosion

 Grant Paterson, 54, from East Kilbride, South Lanarkshire, has reportedly been left severely burned after the explosion in the Monteverde area of the city at about 8.30am on Saturday.

-Mr Paterson was pulled out of the ruins conscious but is believed to have suffered third degree burns to 75% of his body, according to local news site Roma Today.
+Mr Paterson, a CalMac employee, was pulled out of the ruins conscious but is believed to have suffered third degree burns to 75% of his body, according to local news site Roma Today.

 He is understood to be receiving treatment at Sant’Eugenio hospital.